-- The cost to hire app developers in Ireland ranges from 30 to 60 USD/hour.
+- The cost in Ireland ranges from 30 to 60 USD/hour.
 Average rate – 43 USD/hour.

-- The cost to hire app developers in Germany ranges from 32 to 56 USD/hour.
+- The cost in Germany ranges from 32 to 56 USD/hour.
 Average rate – 45 USD/hour.

-- The cost to hire app developers in the Netherlands ranges from 26 to 60 USD/hour.
+- The cost in the Netherlands ranges from 26 to 60 USD/hour.
 Average rate – 38 USD/hour.

-- The cost to hire app developers in Switzerland ranges from 38 to 72 USD/hour.
-Average rate – 54 USD/hour.
+- The cost in Switzerland ranges from 38 to 72 USD/hour.
+Average cost – 54 USD/hour.

-The cost of developers in Western Europe is fairly homogeneous.
+The mobile app developer cost in Western Europe is fairly homogeneous.
 Switzerland stands out a little bit, where wages and the cost of living are average higher than in the rest of Western Europe.

 Cost to hire app developers in North Europe

-Key countries in the region: Norway, Sweden, Finland, Denmark, Iceland.
+Key countries in the region: Norway, Sweden, Finland, Denmark, and Iceland.

-- The cost to hire app developers in Finland ranges from 30 to 54 USD/hour.
+- The cost in Finland ranges from 30 to 54 USD/hour.
 Average rate – 43 USD/hour.

-- The cost to hire app developers in Denmark ranges from 32 to 58 USD/hour.
-Average rate – 37 USD/hour.
+- The costs in Denmark range from 32 to 58 USD/hour.
+Average cost – 37 USD/hour.

-- The cost to hire app developers in Iceland ranges from 29 to 52 USD/hour.
+- The cost in Iceland ranges from 29 to 52 USD/hour.
 Average rate – 42 USD/hour.

-The cost of hiring app developers in Northern Europe is fairly homogeneous and is comparable to prices in Western Europe.
+The rates in Northern Europe are fairly homogeneous and comparable to prices in Western Europe.